leoitcode/tv-recognizer/README.md

 - The Flutter Folders (TvLogo_Detect) consists of the Distance detection (for entire Television), and Close detection (for just logo on entire phone screen).

-- The Notebook(Logo_Data_Augmentation.ipynb) consists of the program to Augment the logo images due the few images to compose the dataset and for better accuracy on detection.

 - Pre-made APKs to put directly into smartphone.

 Setting Up: